 Another aspect of the market for executives that has changed is the somewhat increased incidence of executive firing.
-It might be suggested that compensation levels had to go up to compensate executives for the higher risk of being fired, and Hermalin (2004), Murphy and Zabojnik (2004), and Inderst and Mueller (2005) link the increase in CEO pay to the increase in CEO turnover.
+It might be suggested that compensation levels had to go up to compensate executives for the higher risk of being fired, and Hermalin (2004), Inderset and Mueller (2005), and Murphy and Zabojnik (2004) link the increase in CEO pay to the increase in CEO turnover.
 However, even though the incidence of executive firing increased a bit, the risk of being fired remained quite small, hardly one that needs to be made up by a sharp increase in pay.
-Moreover, the financial cost of being fired has been reduced by the common contractual provisions that practically guarantee large severance payments to fired executives, and by the tendency of boards to accompany such contractual severance benefits with additional gratuitous goodbye payments (Bebchuk and Fried, 2004, chs 7 and 11).8
+Moreover, the financial cost of being fired has been reduced by the common contractual provisions that practically guarantee large severance payments to fired executives and by the tendency of boards to accompany such contractual severance benefits with additional gratuitous goodbye payments (Bebchuk and Fried, chapters 7 and 11).5